Digital Media: Film Concentration

 For film producers/directors in 2020.
 (Bureau of Labor Statistics)

-Television writing and producing.
-Studio operations and field production.
+• Gain Practical Experience.
 Experience every aspect as a VisionTV staff member.
-Recognized by the SC Press Association as a leader in online student media, NGU’s VisionTV and VisionMedia are led by students like you.
+Recognized by the SC Press Association as a leader in online student media, NGU’s VisionTV and VisionMedia are led by students who manage studio operations and field production.

 Web Drake, PhD